gruppe-adler/grad_mobilephone/README.md

 ## Goal of this mod
 * Extend Task Force Arrowhead Radio with cellphone behaviour

+## State
+As of now, after a proof of concept this is frozen in refactoring and not actively worked on.

 ## Planned Features
 * Unique phone number attached to the device
 * Establishing connection only one at a time